 I was initially reluctant to reduce the many crucial aspects of each individual’s situation into a one-size-fits-all manual.
 I resisted minimizing the significant efforts, disappointing outcomes, and anguishing disillusionments that so many of my patients have experienced, each in his or her unique way.
 I didn’t want a set of rules to ignore the significant differences that differentiate one person’s journey from another’s.

 I knew that what my people were asking for would not work if generic guidelines just echoed what already existed in abundance in most advice compilation data.
-In order to make a real difference, they needed to reach more deeply into the true psyche of long-lasting love.
+In order to make a real difference, they needed to reach more deeply into the true psyche of long lasting love.

 What had I learned from the literally thousands of hours I’d spent with sincere and committed daters over the years?
-I decided to try.
-What follows is the result of my inquiry, the “Ten Rules of Love.”
+I decided to try it.
+What follows is the result of my inquiry, the “10 Rules of Love.”
 Hopefully, they will tap into a different kind of quality relationship assessment that will actually help.

 Some will be more meaningful than others to those of you reading, but they may help you to better define what your own love manifesto means to you and how you can use it to better choose your next partner or to revitalize your current partnership.

-The 10 Fundamental Rules of Love
+What Are The Rules Of Love?
+10 Fundamental Relationship Rules

-Never invalidate or erase the personal reality of someone you love.
+1. Rule #1: Never invalidate or erase the personal reality of someone you love.

 Every one of us counts on our partner supporting and validating the way we see the world, even if he or she doesn’t see it the same way.
 Though we are hopefully open to expanding or transforming our views by comparing them with our partners, our emotional sanity depends on trusting the world as we see it.
 If our partner tries to undo that reality, we feel unseen and erased.